inkVerb/VIP/201/Lesson-06.md

 ls -l .git/objects/pack
 ```

-*Note the ".git" directory contains a few read-only files in "objects/pack/", making it harder to delete*
+*Note the "`.git`" directory contains a few read-only files in "objects/pack/", making it harder to delete*

 | **38** :$